 - For ATVs, Children under 10 may not operate an ATV on public property.
 Safety training is required for those under 17, see the OHV regulation webpage for more information.

-- For OHMs, Children under 16 must complete OHM safety training course before operating on pubic land, and children under 12 must be accompanied by an adult.
+- For OHMs, Children under 16 must complete OHM safety training course and obtain a safety certificate before operating on public land, and children under 12 must be accompanied by an adult.
 More information....

 - There are businesses that rent OHVs.
-Check out the Iron Range Tourism Bureau website.
+Check out the Iron Range Tourism Bureau.
 Dealerships can be found in Eveleth, Nashwauk, Hibbing, and Tower.